All posts by happyholistichealth

 http://www.sparkpeople.com/resource/wellness_articles.asp?id=341

-Avoid Toxic Chemicals In Your Skin Care Products – Here’s How
+Avoid Toxic Chemicals in Your Skin Care Products – Here’s How

-You are told all the time that it is essential to be careful what you put into your body.
-Most people know that they need to watch out for chemical additives and toxins in their food.
+We’re told all the time that it is essential to be careful what you put into your body.
+Most people know they need to avoid chemical additives and toxins in their food.
 But it is just as important to be careful about what you put onto your skin.

-Your skin is capable of absorbing 1-2kg of what is put on it!
-Skin care, hair products, sunscreen, cosmetics, hand cleaners – the chemicals in all of these are absorbed through the skin and into your bloodstream where they can then be taken to anywhere in your body.
+Your skin is capable of absorbing 1-2kg of whatever is put on it!
+Skin care, hair products, sunscreen, cosmetics, hand cleaners – the chemicals in all of these are absorbed through the skin and into your bloodstream.
+From there they can travel anywhere in your body.

-If you stop and think about what this means it gets quite scary.
-Why?
-Because all the regulations about labeling these products are very sketchy.
-As well, enforcement of accuracy and truthfulness about ingredients, or effectiveness of the product, in both the labeling and in the marketing, is pretty well non-existent.
-Many countries don’t even require that manufacturers list all the chemicals that have been added.
+Many countries don’t even require manufacturers to list all the chemicals that have been added.
 Terminology is misleading.
-Claims of fantastic results don’t have to be proven until the manufacturer is taken to court, and that rarely happens because who has the money to sue the giant skin care companies.
-Basically, there is no way of knowing the details or the truth about what the products do, if anything, and what is in them.
+Claims of fantastic results don’t have to be proven until the manufacturer is taken to court.
+That rarely happens because few have the money to sue the giant skin care companies.

-This means that a product that is labeled as “natural” or “organic” could easily have nasty and quite toxic ingredients in it without you even knowing it.
+This means that a product that is labeled as “natural” or “organic” could easily have quite toxic ingredients in it without you even knowing it.

-Here in Australia cosmetics don’t have to have the ingredients listed on the product or the packaging – they only need to be displayed at the point of sale, and that can just be on a slip of paper, or the shelf label.
-Seriously, how many people can read the label in the shop and remember what all the long, unpronounceable chemical names are, and which ones are harmful.
-This is pretty serious given that many women wear make-up every day.
+Here in Australia cosmetics don’t have to have the ingredients listed on the product or the packaging.
+Ingredients only need to be displayed at the point of sale, and that can just be on a slip of paper or the shelf label.
+Few people can read the label in the shop and remember what all the long, unpronounceable chemical names are, and which ones are harmful.

 THE CHEMICAL MAZE by Bill Statham